 IMPORTANT: Determine the strength of the boat transom.
-The outboard mounting locknuts and bolts should be able to hold 75 Nm (55 lb. ft.) of torque without the boat transom yielding or cracking.
+The outboard mounting locknuts and bolts should be able to hold 75 Nm (55 lb-ft) of torque without the boat transom yielding or cracking.
 If the boat transom yields or cracks under this torque, the construction of the transom may not be adequate.
 The boat transom must be strengthened or the load carrying area increased.

-a - Transom yielding under bolt torque

-b - Transom cracking under bolt torque
+- a Transom yielding under bolt torque - b Transom cracking under bolt torque

-When first determining transom strength, use a dial torque wrench.
+Use a dial torque wrench to determine transom strength.
 If the bolt or nut continues to turn without the torque reading on the dial increasing, it is an indication that the transom is yielding.
 The load area can be increased by using a larger washer or a transom reinforcement plate.